 Forged in Magic and Quick-Cuts

 King Arthur is tonally disjointed, which makes it a match for its frantic visual style, rapid dialogue, and hyperventilating score.
 It moves so fast, it seems as though it’s trying to cover three films worth of material by condensing them into montages.
-The whole story of Uther Pendragon and criminally underused Eric Bana takes about 10 minutes, allowing for the slow motion sequences.
+The whole story of Uther Pendragon and criminally underused Eric Bana takes about 10 minutes, allowing for the slow-motion sequences.
 Arthur’s boyhood and formative years in a Londinium brothel are dispensed with in a rapid-fire montage.
 Dark lands vision quest: montage.
 The longest sequence is likely the failed assassination in Londinium and subsequent escape through the side streets.

 There’s plenty of magic in the movie, but it isn’t always impressive, which is a shame since technology and film techniques now allow for high fantasy elements to be no less filmable than anything else.
 Vortigern suffers from this especially, as all his magical powers amount to are waving some orbs of fire around and turning into something from a Frank Frazetta painting.
-The latter isn’t even his power, but borrowed at a steep price from unfathomable octopus-witches, presumably before they relocate to Innsmouth.
+The latter isn’t even his power but borrowed at a steep price from unfathomable octopus-witches, presumably before they relocate to Innsmouth.

 The movie is in part a mess picks and abandons plenty of visually or thematically engaging ideas: octopus-witches who live in a watery cave under Camelot, the price of asking for magical help from said octopus-witches, Mages as a distinct people, ancient London as a polyglot and multiethnic urban landscape, the contrasting fire and frost imagery for sorcery and Excalibur.
-Unfortunately, none of this ever amount to coherent themes or even subtext.
-The audience is left with a problem of having a movie that is a cacophony of ideas and images competing with one another rather than being in service to a particular story.
+Unfortunately, none of this ever amounts to coherent themes or even subtext.
+The audience is left with a movie that is a cacophony of ideas and images competing with one another rather than being in service to a particular story.

 The musical score is probably the most unique element of the movie.
-It is both minimalistic and epic, blending folk song, unusual instrumentation, and heavy breathing.
+It is both minimalistic and epic, blending folk songs, unusual instrumentation, and heavy breathing.
 In many sequences, the score gives the movie weight and scope that it couldn’t achieve on its own.
 It is difficult to say if the score actually fits with the movie, but it is capable of holding the attention of the audience, even when they might not be able to understand what they’re seeing on the screen.